open-component-model/ocm/pkg/config/README.md

 }
 ```

-This can be used to list any sequenece of configurations that will be applied
+This can be used to list any sequence of configurations that will be applied
-in this order, if the object is apllied to a configuration context.
+in this order, if the object is applied to a configuration context.
-The listes configuration requests will be stored, until they are replayed by a
+The listed configuration requests will be stored, until they are replayed by a
 dedicated data context.